kl2806/devfest-data-science-track/DevFest Data Science Track.md

 ![png](level_2_files/level_2_49_2.png)

 In this level, we looked at how to explore our data to make sure nothing's wrong with it and to start thinking about how to model precipitation.
+But before we go let's save all our hard work.
+We'll write a new csv file called "clean_weather_data.csv" so that we don't have to worry about weird values for further analyses.

+clean_data.to_csv('clean_weather_data.csv', index=False)

+That's it!
 Once you're ready, we'll see you on the next level to start modeling the data.

 <a href="#top" class="top" id="level3">Top</a>
 # Level 3: Introduction to Modeling